 If you run into an issue with an application you’ll want to check the App Store to make sure you’re running the latest version of the app.

-iOS developers have been rolling out a steady stream of bug fix updates and an update could help stabilize the software.
+iOS developers have been rolling out a steady stream of bug fix updates and the latest bug fix update could help stabilize the software.

 This might sound tedious but checking these items is important.
 The last thing you want to do is walk into a presentation or a busy workday with broken software.